In Exercises 39–46, find the unit vector that has the same direct... | Channels for Pearson+

 Magnitude of a Vector

-The magnitude of a vector is a measure of its length in space, calculated using the formula √(x² + y²) for a 2D vector represented as v = xi + yj.
-For the vector v = 4i - 2j, the magnitude is √(4² + (-2)²) = √(16 + 4) = √20, which is essential for determining the unit vector.
+The magnitude of a vector is a measure of its length and is calculated using the formula √(x² + y² + z²) for three-dimensional vectors.
+For a two-dimensional vector like v = -5j, the magnitude is simply the absolute value of its components.
+Understanding how to compute the magnitude is essential for normalizing the vector to create a unit vector.

 Recommended video: